 One of those important areas was of course loving what I do, but another area that she helped me to discover recently was my health and well-being, which was for me all but important.
 I heavily abused my body for the majority of my life with unhealthy food, stress, little, or at best inconsistent sleep and no physical activity.
 Eating was for me a necessity and the importance was the brief moment of enjoyment while eating rather than the long term effect of how I would feel afterwards.
 As a result of this lifestyle I have been the majority of my life (about the last 40 years or so) obese, which effects me of course more and more the older I get.

 About 5 month ago, I felt so tired and exhausted, that I asked my wife for help.
-As long as I know her, she was the absolute opposite from me with regards to eating, she was always focusing on how the food would impact her afterwards rather than just the pure enjoyment of the meal itself.
-Don't get me wrong, she knows how to enjoy a good and tasty meal, however she has that internal responsibility for her body & health that I have been missing for my entire life.
+As long as I know her, she has been the absolute opposite from me with regards to eating.
+She has always been focusing on how the food would impact her afterwards rather than just the pure enjoyment of the meal itself.
+Don’t get me wrong, she knows how to enjoy a good and tasty meal, however she has that internal responsibility for her body & health that I was missing for my entire life.

 The goal was to not do any short lived diet or program, but just change my lifestyle in a long lasting, sustainable and joyful way.
 Long story short, as you can see in the following chart, my weight started to consistently drop from the day I made the conscious decision that my well being is really important to me.

 I achieved that result by simply drinking more water, sleeping more, eating more vegetables and less sugar.
 I quit the gym and replaced it with regular walks through nature and don’t cut out any particular food, but reduce portion sizes so that I still enjoy the moment but know that I still feel good afterwards.

 We started from day one a daily journal, writing down everything we ate as well as the weight in the morning and evening, which helped us quite quickly to learn what food works and what we better avoid.
 This became invaluable in learning about our body and how we react to certain food.